 Are there Limitations on Using a Global PEO?

-While there are no disadvantages to using a Global PEO, there are some circumstances where it may not be the best choice.
+While there are, strictly speaking, no disadvantages to using a Global PEO, there are some circumstances where it may not be the best choice.
 Engaging a Global PEO is preferable when you need a quick and cost-effective entry into a new market – while growing your international enterprise or testing the market.

 As your business grows, it can make sense to transition from a global PEO to a local entity in your country of expansion.
 It may be better to transition to a local entity when: